thamilthedal/foam_to_fluent2D/README.md

 # Version History

+## Version 1.3
+Refactored writer module completely to reduce the lines of code while maintaining similar speed.

 ## Version 1.1
 Find the list of two Z automatically and filter the first alone (Z1 and Z2 can be any two values)